Spec-Gloss Surfels and Normal-Diffuse Priors for Relightable Glossy Objects: Additional Results

 \subsection{Reconstruction Results}

-In figures \ref{fig:supplementary:comparisons:shiny} - \ref{fig:supplementary:comparisons:real}, we present qualitative results for all scenes in the Shiny Synthetic \cite{verbin2022refnerf}, Glossy Synthetic \cite{liu2023nero}, and Shiny Real datasets \cite{verbin2022refnerf}.
+In Figures~\ref{fig:supplementary:comparisons:shiny} - \ref{fig:supplementary:comparisons:real}, we present qualitative results for all examined scenes.
 The corresponding quantitative results are presented in \cref{tab:supplementary:comparisons}.
 We observe that our method is competitive and often outperforms Gaussian splatting and implicit baselines.
 The gap in performance in real scenes is mostly due to the limitation of 2DGS in representing dense, thin structures and sparsely seen background features.